aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/remove-macros/_index.md

 weight: 60
 ---

-This REST API allows you to remove all macros that are contained in the document.
+This REST API removes all macros.

 ## REST API